 The first day as you land on the island should be spent at the capital Port Blair.
 The places to be visited are:

-Cellular Jail: The epitome of cruelty and sacrifice.
+The epitome of cruelty and sacrifice.
 It is an opportunity to visit a place where a few of the great heroes spent the last days before their martyrdom.
-The walls and the cells still seems to be singing the songs of freedom sung by our national leaders who preferred extreme torture rather than accepting the foreign rules.
+The walls and the cells still seem to be singing the songs of freedom sung by our national leaders who preferred extreme torture rather than accepting the foreign rules.

 The information about the building and the inmates can be derived from the two halls at the entrance which are converted into museums.